StarRocks/starrocks/docs/loading/StreamLoad.md

-# Load data from a local file system or a streaming data source using HTTP push
+# Load data from a local file system or a streaming data source using HTTP PUT

 StarRocks provides the loading method HTTP-based Stream Load to help you load data from a local file system or a streaming data source.